 Guilty individuals are weakened and much easier to manipulate and rule.

 Type 5 altruism is the most disturbing case of altruism.
-Type 4 altruism is about achieving power in order to rule, but ruling is still a positive goal.
+Type 4 altruism is about achieving power in order to rule, yet ruling is still a positive goal.
 Type 5 is about getting power as a means purely to destroy.
 Rand clearly sees it operative, but many readers wonder whether she exaggerates her enemies’ positions.

 Rand provides many examples of Type 5 altruism in Atlas, especially in the characters Lillian Rearden and James Taggart.
 But it was first made explicit by Toohey when he explained to Keating the real purpose behind his communal organizing, his writings critical of individuality, and his promotion of mediocrities.
 When Keating whinily asks him what he really wants, Toohey snaps: “Howard Roark’s neck” — and then elaborates: “I don’t want to kill him.
 I want him in jail.
 You understand?
 In jail.
 In a cell.
 Behind bars.
 Locked, stopped, strapped — and alive” (4:13).
 Toohey has no positive goal: he only wants to destroy an outstanding man.